Sara Coburn

 Sara Coburn (born 25 December 1962 in Northern Ireland) is a journalist, and a business presenter on BBC Breakfast and the BBC News channel.

 Career

 Coburn joined the BBC in 1985.
-Her first role was as a reporter with BBC Radio 4's The World At One and PM programmes.
+Her first role was as a reporter with BBC Radio 4's The World at One and PM programmes.
 She began to specialise in business journalism in 1987 when she joined Channel 4's Business Daily as a producer, but returned to the BBC in 1989 to present BBC1's flagship Business Breakfast alongside Paul Burden.
-She co-presented with Burden for a number of years, working on both domestic and international business stories.
+She co-presented with Burden for several years, working on both domestic and international business stories.

-Coburn later became a business news presenter on BBC Breakfast and the BBC News channel, where she interviews company bosses, politicians and commentators about business-related subjects, such as corporate news, stock markets and personal finance.
+Coburn later became a business news presenter on BBC Breakfast and the BBC News channel, interviewing company bosses, politicians and commentators about business-related subjects, such as corporate news, stock markets and personal finance.